 - Heat a skillet over medium high heat, then brown the sausage and ground beef until fully cooked, about 5 minutes.*

-- Soak up any excess fat in the pan with a paper towel, then add the garlic, and stir for 1 minute, until fragrant.
+- Add the garlic, and stir for 1 minute, until fragrant.

 - Add the tomato sauce and simmer for 3 minutes, then turn off the heat**.

 - In a bowl, mix together the ricotta, parmigiano reggiano, egg, basil, salt, and pepper.